You might recall the precious Hall family who won our Unfrozen Winner contest earlier this year. Check out their adorable snowman submission!

 All of us went Goofy Golfing and Disney Cruises also have games like foosball, basketball, and a Tween Club called Edge with activities like scavenger hunts, get to you know you games, and more.

 It’s so easy to find characters on the ship – you only have to wait three or four minutes versus 30 minutes or more at Disneyland.
-We met about two per day, and one day we met five in a row!
+We got to see about two per day, and one day we met five in a row!
 They also have different versions of the characters, like Captain Mickey, Traditional Mickey, etc.

 The stateroom was incredible!
 We had an ocean view room with a large porthole and window seat.
 The room was a really good size and all four of us were cozy and never felt smushed.